joshnuss/vertex/README.md

 Unlike StatsD, events are scoped by tenant.
 That makes it possible to have alerts and reporting based on tenants.

 For example, I'd like to know if an account hasn't logged in over the past 2 weeks.
 The SaaS app would publish an event `login.success` and attach the `account_id`.
-Then automation could be built around that event missing.
+Then automation could be built around that event being missing.

-This is also more economical than signing up to DataDog or similar metric logging system.
-This can run on Digital Ocean for nothing.
+It is also more economical than DataDog or similar metric logging systems.
+It can run on inexpensive hosting while supporting many projects for no additional cost.

 ## Usage